 16. Apex Legends

-The newest contender on the battle royale block is one that actually may have staying power, especially with it reaching fifty million players in a month or so.
+The surprise contender on the battle royale block is one that actually has staying power, especially with it reaching fifty million players in a month or so and just improving from there.
 It’s little wonder why it’s been such a success: Apex Legends is a refreshing departure from BR norms that does things differently.

-Thanks to neat quirks like respawning, pinging, Legends, and so much more, this squad-based FPS can surely only improve even further from here.
+Thanks to neat quirks like respawning, pinging, Legends, and so much more, this squad-based FPS can surely only improve even further from here, especially when fans are given more and more lore to dive into.
 Respawn Entertainment know how to make a slick shooter, which Apex Legends just continue to evidence.

 “Even the most jaded of battle royale fans will find their interest rejuvenated by Apex Legends thanks to Respawn’s attention to detail, superior gunplay, and fantastic innovations, though the loot boxes and progression system certainly need addressing.”